rristau2/JOUR407Homework/README.md

 # JOUR407Homework
 My agate homework for JOUR407

-Testing a change for homework.
+Here is the change I made to my README repository for the GitHub homework.
-Test no. 2